-= Exits from ADD or CREATE in which a file is begin created line by line
+Exits from ADD or CREATE in which a file is being created line by line.

-\EOR and \EOF Writes file terminators to edit file
+EOR and EOF Writes file terminators to edit file.

-When the character strings \EOR and \EOF begin a line in the edit file, they are converted to end-of-record and/or end-of-file indicators recognizable by other parts of the operating system when the edit file is made a local file by the SAVE command.
+When the character strings EOR and EOF begin a line in the edit file, they are converted to end-of-record and/or end-of-file indicators recognizable by other parts of the operating system when the edit file is made a local file by the SAVE command.